 Anti-Takeover Effect.
 As of May 15, 1998, the Bernstein Family Group beneficially owned (not including unexercised options) shares representing approximately 22.6% of the Existing Common Stock and, consequently, have a substantial voting interest in the Company.
 The Bernstein Family Group held as of May 15, 1998 currently exercisable options to acquire an additional 15,000 shares of Existing Common Stock.
 The Bernstein Family Group, together with all other officers and directors, beneficially owned as of such date (not including unexercised options) approximately 23.0% of the Existing Common Stock, and held currently exercisable options to acquire an additional 15,000 shares of Existing Common Stock.
 See "Continuity."
 Regardless of whether the Recapitalization Proposal is implemented, all shareholders will maintain their current ability to keep or dispose of their voting position in the Company.
 Implementation of the Recapitalization Proposal will, however, allow the Bernstein Family Group and other members of management to continue to exercise their current voting power even if they choose to reduce their total equity position by up to 50%.
 In addition, following implementation of the Recapitalization Proposal, the Bernstein Family Group and other members of management will be able to sell shares of Class B Common Stock and use the proceeds to purchase additional shares of Class A Common Stock, thereby increasing their relative voting power in the Company.
-The Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders owning 4% or more of the aggregate number of outstanding shares of Class A Common Stock and Class B Common Stock immediately after the Effective Time.
-See "Description of Class A Common Stock and Class B Common Stock and Class B Protection".
+The Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders that (alone or together with any affiliate or immediate family members) beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common

+Stock then outstanding.
+See "Description of Class A Common Stock and Class B Common Stock -- Class B Protection".
 It is expected that each member of the Bernstein Family Group will fall within this exception to the Class B Protection Provisions.
 Consequently, implementation of the Recapitalization Proposal is likely to continue to limit the possibility of a merger proposal, or of an unsolicited tender offer or a proxy contest for the removal of directors, and thus might deprive shareholders of an opportunity to sell their shares at a premium over prevailing market prices and make it more difficult to replace the current Board of Directors and management of the Company.